Pakistan summons Afghan, Indian diplomats after soldiers, civilian killed | Devdiscourse

 The nuclear-armed neighbours have fought two of their three wars over Kashmir.
 The LoC, an old ceasefire line, is the de facto border between the parts of Kashmir that India and Pakistan administer.

-Also Read: Abducted and converted Pakistani Sikh teenage girl refuses to go home: official
+Also Read: Pakistan: Abducted Sikh girl returns to her parents, says police; 8 arrested

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)